meganz/MEGAcmd/UserGuide.md

 Usage: `share [-p] [-d|-a --with=user@email.com [--level=LEVEL]] [remotepath]`
 <pre>
 Options:
   -p     Show pending shares
   --with=email   Determines the email of the user to [no longer] share with -d     Stop sharing with the selected user
   -a     Adds a share (or modifies it if existing) --level=LEVEL  Level of acces given to the user
                 0: Read access
                 1: Read and write
                 2: Full access
                 3: Owner access

 If a remote path is given it'll be used to add/delete or in case of no option selected, it will display all the shares existing in the tree of that path

 When sharing a folder with a user that is not a contact (see "users --help") the share will be in a pending state.
-You can list pending shares with "share -p".
-He would need to accept your invitation (see "ipc")
+You can list pending shares with `share -p`.
+Your contact will need to accept your invitation (see [`ipc`](#ipc))

 If someone has shared something with you, it will be listed as a root folder.
-Use "mount" to list folders shared with you
+Use [`mount`](#mount) to list folders shared with you
 </pre>

 ### showpcr